Reading is a fundamental skill that we all use every single day. Teaching reading strategies to help elementary students is so very important.

-There are a ton of products out there that can help you combine these two essential reading skills into your lessons but one of my favorites are these Reading Comprehension & Fluency Passages.
-This resource features 89 passages that focus on each phonics component while building fluency as well.
+There are a ton of products out there that can help you combine these two essential reading skills into your lessons but one of my favorites are these Reading Comprehension Passages.

-If your students are ready for more, we also offer our Practically 1st, 1st Grade, 2nd Grade, and 3rd Grade Reading Comprehension Passages!
+If your students are ready for more, we also offer our comprehensive reading passages for the year!